Registration Information for Restricted Undergraduate Classes

 - All Other CC, GS and BC Students

-After the financial economics and engineering students have been admitted (maximum of 55 in total per section), then the remaining CC, GS and BC students for each section will be admitted from the wait list in order until the course reaches capacity.
+After the financial economics and engineering students have been admitted (maximum of 50 in total per section), then CC, GS and BC economics majors will be admitted from the wait list in order until the course reaches capacity.
+If any seats remain then they are allocated to the remaining students on the wait list.

 - All Students from Schools other than CC, GS, BC and EN